 The EU ETS has existed since 2005.
 In the first two trading periods (2005-2007 and 2008-2012) the majority of allowances were given out for free and in generous amounts, so the price for first-period allowances fell to zero in 2007.

-With the ETS now in its third phase (2013-2020), 40 per cent of allowances are being auctioned and power generators have to buy all of their allowances (with exceptions in some member states like Poland, Bulgaria, Hungary, Lithuania, etc.).
+In its third phase (2013-2020), 40 percent of allowances are being auctioned and power generators have to buy all of their allowances (with exceptions in some member states like Poland, Bulgaria, Hungary, Lithuania, etc.).

-During the programme’s latest reform, a reduction in the number of permits distributed for free was agreed upon.
-As part of this reform, in the programme’s fourth phase (2021-2030), the number of economic sectors deemed to be at risk of carbon leakage, and thus entitled to free emissions allowances, is to be cut.
-Furthermore, free allocation to all other economic sectors, save district heating, is to stop altogether by 2030.
-However, the latest reform envisages a “free allocation buffer” initially reserved for auctioning to be made available if the initial free allocation is fully absorbed.
+During the system’s latest reform which entered into force in 2018, a reduction in the number of permits distributed for free was agreed upon.
+As part of this reform, in the programme’s fourth phase (2021-2030), the number of economic sectors deemed to be at risk of carbon leakage, and thus entitled to free emissions allowances, were cut.

 Purists among economists consider an effective emissions trading scheme like the EU ETS the panacea to cut greenhouse gas emissions – in all sectors, across all countries and without the need of national legislation and subsidies for renewables.